 In terms of content, this schedule should be taken with a grain of salt: no lesson plan survives contact with students unchanged.
 We will speed up or slow down, and perhaps rearrange some material, depending on how things go.
-Please note that while we will not fully cover the content of every chapter, we will from time to time cover bits of material that are not in the textbook.
-Note also that a number of the assignments will involve using Maple or similar software to plot functions and solve calculus problems.
+Please note that while we will not fully cover the content of every chapter, we will from time to time cover bits of material that is not in the textbook.
+In particular, some assignments will likely involve using Maple or similar software to plot functions and solve calculus problems.